sa-mw-dach/manuela/docs/module-infrastructure-operator-development.md

 ### Adjust playbook.yaml to load secret data into inventory

 Insert the following task before the existing task to ensure that the inventory from the secret is loaded into the ansible runtime.
+This creates a new group "firewall" in the inventory with the external resource as its only member.
+You could chose a different group name as well.

 ```yaml
 - hosts: localhost